grey-fish/grey-fish.github.io/Natas/Level23.md

 The Second condition produces `False` because we are comparing numbers and strings.

-By Using the Powers of Internet and Reading the PHP documentation, i came to know about **Numeric Strings**.
-Here are the official [docs](https://www.php.net/manual/en/language.types.numeric-strings.php)
+By Using the Powers of Internet and Reading the PHP documentation, i came to know about **Numeric Strings**. <br/>Here are the official [docs](https://www.php.net/manual/en/language.types.numeric-strings.php)
 In Simple words, it states
 > When a string needs to be evaluated as number, if it can be converted to an integer or it starts with an integer, then in can be converted to an integer.<br/>
 > So, '11hello' would turn into number 11 in arthmetic operations like in our case comparison